EzyBakeOven/ezybakeoven.github.io/src/content/blog/designing-ai-tools.md

 # Designing AI Tools: From Concept to Implementation

+I had a particular problem: how do you create an application that allows for AI to make changes, but for a human to be in the loop to either approve or change what the AI did or suggested?
+I had thought of a commit plan flow where the AI would propose a change, the user would approve it, then the AI would act.
+But how do you actually do that?
+Do you just make heaps of duplicates?
+Change the duplicate then delete it once it's been approved?
+What if the user abandons mid-session and then we just have heaps of duplicates?

+I eventually landed on just closing the loop.
+AI makes the change, no human in the loop at all.
+The human just slows down the change anyway.
+Wouldn't it be better if you just said "make this change" and it did it?
+I was wrong.
+My users didn't want to use the tool at all.

 Building AI tools that actually work in practice requires more than just connecting an LLM to a MCP server.
 After shipping several AI-powered tools that **eventually** delivered real ROI, I've learned some key lessons about developing AI tools for in-house projects.
 Here's what I wish I'd known when I started.

 ## Start with the Problem, Not the Technology

 The biggest mistake I see teams make is falling in love with AI capabilities rather than focusing on user problems.
 Your first question shouldn't be "What can AI do?" but rather "What friction exists in my users' workflows?"

+This is one of the mistakes I made, I immediately went straight to what can I automate with AI in a chat interface.
+Instead of trying to solve real problems that my users were facing.
+I went straight to making an MCP server for my backend and hooking an LLM to it.
+When years of software engineering principles have said, start with user requirements, I made the mistake of getting mixed up in the hype.

 AI tools succeed when they remove cognitive load, not when they showcase impressive technology.
 The best AI features often feel invisible—users accomplish their goals faster without thinking about the AI powering it.